lobi/cold_storage_iot/README.md

 IoT Project

 ## Introduction
-This is an IOT project, help to control temperature & humidity in a Cold Storage via internet.
+This is an IOT project, help to control temperature & humidity in a Cold Storage via the internet.
 Depend on the kind of storage (i.e. fruits, vaccine, food... ), the device can auto maintain temperature & humidity base on the pre-configuration.

 ## Featured
 - Control over internet (Using Thingsboard)